 Ethylene glycol: A BCF of 10, reported for ethylene glycol in fish, Golden ide (Leuciscus idus melanotus), after 3 days of exposure suggests the potential for bioconcentration in aquatic organisms is low.
 Diethylene glycol: An estimated BCF of 3 suggests the potential for bioconcentration in aquatic organisms is low.

-Date Prepared: 09/16/2015 MOBILITY IN SOIL: Ethylene glycol and diethylene glycol are highly mobile in soil.
-OTHER ADVERSE EFFECTS: None known 13.
-Disposal Considerations Dispose of product in accordance with all local, state/provincial and federal regulations.
-14. Transport Information U.S. DOT HAZARD CLASSIFICATION: NotRegulated Note: IF A BULK SHIPMENT CONTAINING A REPORTABLE QUANTITY (5,154 lbs. /546 Gal.)
-IN A SINGLE CONTAINER IS INVOLVED, THE FOLLOWING INFORMATION APPLIES: PROPER SHIPPING NAME: RQ, Environmentally hazardous substance, liquid, n.o.s.
-(Ethylene glycol) UN NUMBER: UN3082 PACKING GROUP: III LABELS REQUIRED: Class 9 DOT MARINE POLLUTANTS: This product does not contain Marine Pollutants as defined in 49 CFR 171.8.
-IMDG CODE SHIPPING CLASSIFICATION: Not Regulated CANADIAN TDG CLASSIFICATION: NotRegulated 15.
-Regulatory Information EPA SARA 311/312 HAZARD CLASSIFICATION: Acute Health, Chronic Health EPA SARA 313: This Product Contains the Following Chemicals Subject to Annual Release Reporting Requirements Under SARA Title III, Section 313 (40 CFR 372): Ethylene Glycol 107-21-1 80-97% PROTECTION OF STRATOSPHERIC OZONE: This product is not known to contain or to have been manufactured with ozone depleting substances as defined in 40 CFR Part 82, Appendix A to Subpart A. CERCLA SECTION 103: Spills of this product over the RQ (reportable quantity) must be reported to the National Response Center.
-The RQ for this product, based on the RQ for Ethylene Glycol (97% maximum) of 5,000 lbs, is 5,154 lbs.
+MOBILITY IN SOIL: Ethylene glycol and diethylene glycol are highly mobile in soil.

+OTHER ADVERSE EFFECTS: None known

+13. Disposal Considerations

+Dispose of product in accordance with all local, state/provincial and federal regulations.

+14. Transport Information

+U.S. DOT HAZARD CLASSIFICATION: Not Regulated (unless package contains a reportable quantity)

+Note: IF A SHIPMENT OF A REPORTABLE QUANTITY (10,000 LBS/1,109 GAL) IN A SINGLE PACKAGE IS INVOLVED, THE FOLLOWING INFORMATION APPLIES:

+PROPER SHIPPING NAME: RQ, Environmentally hazardous substance, liquid, n.o.s.
+(Ethylene glycol) UN NUMBER: UN3082 PACKING GROUP: III LABELS REQUIRED: Class 9

+DOT MARINE POLLUTANTS: This product does not contain Marine Pollutants as defined in 49 CFR171.8.

+IMDG CODE SHIPPING CLASSIFICATION: Not Regulated

+CANADIAN TDG CLASSIFICATION: NotRegulated

+15. Regulatory Information

+EPA SARA 311/312 HAZARD CLASSIFICATION: Acute health, chronic health

+EPA SARA 313: This Product Contains the Following Chemicals Subject to Annual Release Reporting Requirements Under SARA Title III, Section 313 (40 CFR 372):

+Ethylene Glycol 107-21-1 47-50%

+PROTECTION OF STRATOSPHERIC OZONE: This product is not known to contain or to have been manufactured with ozone depleting substances as defined in 40 CFR Part 82, Appendix A to Subpart A.

+CERCLA SECTION 103: Spills of this product over the RQ (reportable quantity) must be reported to the National Response Center.
+The RQ for this product, based on the RQ for Ethylene Glycol (50% maximum) of 5,000 lbs., is 10,000 lbs.
 Many states have more stringent release reporting requirements.
 Report spills required under federal, state and local regulations.

 CALIFORNIA PROPOSITION 65: The normal consumer use of this product does not result in exposures to chemicals known to the State of California to cause Cancer and/or Reproductive Harm above the significant risk level for carcinogens or the maximum allowable dose levels for reproductive toxins.
 Therefore, no warnings are required for consumer packages.
 Industrial or other occupational use of this product at higher frequency and using larger quantities of this product may result in exposures exceeding these levels and are labeled accordingly.

 EPA TSCA INVENTORY: All of the components of this material are listed on the Toxic Substances Control Act (TSCA) Chemical Substances Inventory.

 CANADIAN ENVIRONMENTAL PROTECTION ACT: All of the ingredients are listed on the Canadian Domestic Substances List.

-Date Prepared: 09/16/2015 CHINA: All of the ingredients of this product are listed on the Inventory of Existing Chemical Substance in China (IECSC).
-16. OtherInformation NFPA Rating: Fire: 1 Health: 2 Instability: 0 REVISION SUMMARY: New SDS, new address SDS Date of Preparation/Revision: June 04, 2018 This SDS is directed to professional users and bulk handlers of the product.
+CHINA.
+All of the ingredients are listed on the Inventory of Existing Chemical Substances in China (IECSC).

+PHILIPPINES One of the ingredients of this product is not listed on the Philippines Inventory of Chemicals and Chemical

+Substances (PICCS).

+16. OtherInformation NFPA RATING (NFPA 704) - FIRE: 1 HEALTH: 2 INSTABILITY: 0

+REVISION SUMMARY: Section 1 update

+SDS Date of Preparation/Revision: June 4, 2018

+This SDS is directed to professional users and bulk handlers of the product.
 Consumer products are labeled in accordance with Federal Hazardous Substances Act regulations.

 This Safety Data Sheet is prepared according to the Hazard Communication Standard (CFR29 1910.1200) HazCom 2012.
 The information is based on our current knowledge and is intended to describe the product for the purposes of health, safety and environmental requirements only.
 It should not therefore be construed as guaranteeing any specific property of the product.